abuchmueller/Twitmo/README.md

 and visualize contents of geo-tagged tweets to make modeling the public discourse easy and accessible.

+## Common questions

+### Can I use `Twitmo` for pseudo-document pooling if I already sampled data earlier from Twitter without `Twitmo`?

+Yes, this is possible in the Github version of `Twitmo.` You can use `pool_tweets()` on any data frame, that has a ‘text’ and a ‘hashtags’ columns that are also named that way.
+Any additional columns you might have, can additionally be used as document meta-data in a STM (see below).

+### Can I use `Twitmo` to model topical prevalence over time?

+`Twitmo` has no built-in methods for this purpose, however slicing your data time wise and fitting multiple LDA models then comparing topical prevalence over time can be accomplished with `Twitmo` in conjunction with `ggplot2`.

 ## Installation

 ## Important Note for **NEW** users

-If you are using `Twitmo` for the first time, you might already have `rtweet` installed.
+If you are using `Twitmo` for the first time, you might not already have `rtweet` installed.
 If you have `rtweet` version \>= 1.0.0 installed, you will not be able to use certain parts of `Twitmo`, like parsing/loading tweets because of breaking changes in `rtweet`.
-I am currently working on a solution but for now, make sure you have the correct version of `rtweet` installed by running
+Since CRAN, by default, only distributes the latest version of a package and R does not respect upper boundaries on dependencies I am currently working on a solution. **You make sure you have the correct version of `rtweet` installed by running**

 ``` r
 ## install remotes package if it's not already